sweetjampie/Final_Assignment/README (Project Description).md

 # Stock Data Analysis and Visualization for Investment Insights
-In this project we demonstrate skills in extracting data from various sources (yfinance, web scraping) and visualizing data on the example of Tesla and GameStop stocks.
+In this project I demonstrate skills in extracting data from various sources (yfinance, web scraping) and visualizing data on the example of Tesla and GameStop stocks.

 ## Detailed Project Description:
 In this project, I took on the role of a Data Scientist/Data Analyst at a startup investment firm.
 I utilized Python libraries and web scraping techniques to gather financial data, including historical stock prices and quarterly revenue reports, for popular stocks such as Tesla, Amazon, AMD, and GameStop.